 If your palpitations are caused by a condition, such as an arrhythmia, treatment will focus on correcting the condition.

 Lifestyle and home remedies

-- Reduce stress or anxiety.
-Try relaxation techniques, such as meditation, yoga, or deep breathing or aromatherapy.
+- Reduce stress.
+Try relaxation techniques, such as meditation, yoga or deep breathing.

 - Avoid illegal drugs.
 Certain drugs, such as cocaine and amphetamines, can bring on heart palpitations.

 If you have heart palpitations with severe shortness of breath, chest pain or fainting, seek emergency medical attention.
 If your palpitations are brief and there are no other worrisome signs or symptoms, make an appointment to see your doctor.
 Your doctor can help you find out if your palpitations are harmless or a symptom of a more serious heart condition.

 Here's some information to help you get ready for your appointment: